blue-tiki/rheme/README.md

   $ ./rheme.rb
   rheme>
   ```
-Rheme should run on Ruby versions 2.5.0 or newer.
+Rheme should run on Ruby versions 2.5.0 and newer.

 ### SICP Compatibility